Admission to the Architecture Program

 Students participating in either the upper or lower divisions of the M. Arch. or B.S.A.S. curriculum are assessed Architecture Program Fees in the amount of $1000 per semester based on enrollment in the following architectural design studios:

-Fees support curricular and extra-curricular program enhancements consistent with maintaining a nationally accredited Master of Architecture program.
+Fees support curricular and extra-curricular program enhancements consistent with maintaining a nationally accredited professional architecture program.

 Dual Degree Options

-Students may choose to use Free Electives and Divisional Requirements to obtain a minor or additional major in conjunction with the Master of Architecture, or to meet the undergraduate prerequisites for the dual Master of Architecture/Master in Business Administration degree option that is offered in collaboration with the Breech School of Business Administration.
+Students may choose to use free electives and/or general education requirements to obtain a minor or additional major in conjunction with the M.Arch., or to meet the undergraduate prerequisites for the dual Master of Architecture/Master in Business Administration degree option that is offered in collaboration with the Breech School of Business Administration.

 For the dual degree option in Business Administration, students are required to complete 22 credit hours of undergraduate business courses and one additional year and summer at the graduate level in the Breech School of Business Administration.
 30 graduate hours are required for the Master in Business Administration degree.